Boc86/xboxgp_esde_sync/README.md

 - Settings are saved in `settings.json` in the script directory.
 - Default directories can be changed at any time via the GUI.
 - The tool will create subfolders for marquees, covers, fanart, and videos under the assets directory.
+- It will add a system entry for Greenlight in the custom systems es_systems.xml

 ---